-- After a child bites the first time, the family will be contacted by the teacher and a meeting will be held with the parents, the teacher and the Director of Early Childhood Education. - If repeated biting incidents occur, the administration will meet with parents in order to implement a plan that would prevent further incidents from taking place.
+- After a child bites the first time, the family will be contacted. - If repeated biting incidents occur, the administration will meet with parents in order to implement a plan that would prevent further incidents from taking place.
 This plan may include a "shadow" or removal from the program.